Adjoint functor theorems for homotopically enriched categories

 However, as shown in \cite[Section~6.5]{Bourke2019Accessible}, many structures beyond the scope of two-dimensional monad theory are also accessible.
 For instance, the $2$-category of small regular categories and regular functors is accessible with flexible limits and filtered colimits preserved by the forgetful $2$-functor to $\Cat$.
 Similar results hold for Barr-exact categories, coherent categories, distributive categories, and so on.
-It follows from the above theorems that the $2$-categories of such structures admit $\ce$-weak colimits, and so bicolimits, and this is the simplest proof of bicocompleteness in these examples that we know.
-Again, for such structures the weak adjoint functor theorem provides an easy technique for constructing $\ce$-weak left adjoints, and so biadjoints, to forgetful 2-functors between them.
+It follows from the above theorems that the $2$-categories of such structures admit shrink-colimits, and so bicolimits, and this is the simplest proof of bicocompleteness in these examples that we know.
+Again, for such structures the adjoint functor theorem provides an easy technique for constructing left shrink-adjoints, and so biadjoints, to forgetful 2-functors between them.

-Theorem~\ref{thm:preservation} asserts that a $2$-functor with an $\ce$-weak left adjoint preserves bilimits --- since such $2$-functors are right biadjoints, this is a special case of the well known fact that right biadjoints preserve bilimits.
+Theorem~\ref{thm:preservation} asserts that a $2$-functor with a left shrink-adjoint preserves bilimits --- since such $2$-functors are right biadjoints, this is a special case of the well known fact that right biadjoints preserve bilimits.

-\subsection{Simplicial enrichment and accessible $\infty$-cosmoi}
+\subsection{Simplicial enrichment and \SSet-accessible $\infty$-cosmoi}

 Our second main motivation concerns the $\infty$-cosmoi of Riehl and Verity \cite{Riehl2019Elements}.
 Here the base for enrichment is $\SSet$ equipped with the Joyal model structure.
 In this setting, for a simplicially enriched category $\cb$ to admit powers and enough cofibrantly-weighted limits it suffices, as observed in Example~\ref{ex:enough-SSet}, that it admit flexible limits in the sense of \cite{Riehl2019Elements}.
 As observed in Example~\ref{ex:shrinking}, every \dsdr\ morphism is a weak equivalence which has a section.